tox-dev/tox/docs/explanation.rst

       :ref:`runner`.
 For ``virtualenv`` tox will use the `virtualenv discovery logic
       <https://virtualenv.pypa.io/en/latest/user_guide.html#python-discovery>`_ where the python specification is
       defined by the tox environments :ref:`base_python` (if not set will try to extract it from the environment name, then fall back to :ref:`default_base_python`, and finally to the Python running tox).
+The specification can include a CPU architecture suffix (e.g. ``cpython3.12-64-arm64``) to constrain discovery to a specific ISA — the architecture is derived from :func:`python:sysconfig.get_platform` and validated after discovery.
 This is created at first run only to be reused at subsequent runs.
 If certain aspects of the project change (python version, dependencies removed, etc.), a re-creation of the environment is automatically triggered.
 To force the recreation tox can be invoked with the :ref:`recreate` flag (``-r``).
 When recreation occurs, any :ref:`recreate_commands` run inside the old environment before its directory is removed -- this lets tools like pre-commit clean their external caches.
 Failures in these commands are logged as warnings but never block the recreation.
    2. **Install dependencies** (optional): install the environment dependencies.
 When :ref:`pylock` is set, tox installs locked dependencies from the :PEP:`751` lock file (filtered by extras, dependency groups, and platform markers).
       Otherwise, it installs :ref:`deps` and :ref:`dependency_groups`.
 By default ``pip`` is used to install packages,